Feyerabend/bb/workbook/ch06/crafting/render/README.md

 ### Things to consider ..

-We could think of immediate things, like feature enhancements.
-Could you improve on the algorithm that fills the paths?
+We should start by considering immediate improvements, such as feature enhancements.
+For example, can you improve the algorithm that generates the paths?
+Right now, it doesn’t look good at all.

-It doesn't look any good for the moment.
+There are also conditions, iteration variants, and other control structures that need to be implemented.

-More of conditions, iteration variants, other control structures should be implemented, and so on. which in this case could be considered as features ..
+These could be seen as new features in this context.

-Can you implement stroke so it also make lines thicker than 1?
-What are the requirements from the client?
-Communicate!
+Additionally, could you extend the stroke feature to allow for lines thicker than 1 pixel?
+It's also crucial to clarify the client's requirements--communication is key here!
+Did we forgot something important?

-Could you improve on the communication itself with the client?
-What does the client need?
-More documentation?
+On that note, can you improve the communication with the client?
+Do they need more documentation?
+What kind of documentation would be most helpful to them?
+The requirements are still unclear, and we need to define what the program's documentation should look like.

-What kind of documentation?
-How should the documentation for the program look like?
-It is still unclear ..
+How would you assess your progress so far?
+What elements from the session with the client are worth keeping?

-How would you consider your progress?
-What is worth keeping from the session with the client?
-Separate your prototypes from you production code .. later on in the process.
-Prototypes have been really the only ones so far in the code, even the "new" design could be considered as prototype--testing ideas, but so far not settled the code as permanent.
+Make sure to separate prototypes from production code as the process moves forward.
+Up to now, the code has been more prototype-oriented, even the "new" design, which has mainly been about testing ideas.
+It hasn't yet settled into something final.
+Remember: don't get too attached to the code.
+The ideas and concepts behind it are what truly matter and should be preserved.